-In this blog we break down they key information you need to know about Cash Flow Forecasting into bite-size chunks, so that you can quickly absorb it and then master it.
+In this blog we break down they key information you need to know about Cashflow Forecasting.
+Hopefully, you will quickly absorb these bite-size chunks and master cashflow forecasting.

 What is Cash Flow?

-Before we get started with what a Cash Flow Forecast is, it is important to start with the answer to what is cash flow?
+Before we get started with what is cashflow forecasting, it is important to start with the answer to what is cash flow?

 Cash flow refers to the amount of money moving in and out of your business.